- Share this article on Facebook

 But Maher will not write any material, sources close to the show said.

 Monologues performed by talk-show hosts who are WGA members are at the center of a controversy sparked by “The Tonight Show” host Leno’s decision to write openings for his show, which returned last week without writers.

 The WGA has been adamant that, under its strike rules, such hosts can’t perform any “writing services” for their shows, including penning their own monologues.
 NBC has claimed that the hosts are exempt and within their legal right to write monologues according to the WGA’s 2004 collective bargaining agreement.

-The most recent season of "Real Time" was cut short by the strike.
+The most recent season of “Real Time” was cut short by the writers walkout.
 The Nov.
 9 season finale was canceled and replaced by a rerun.

 “Real Time” is one of three political comedy shows returning this week without writers, along with Comedy Central’s “The Daily Show With Jon Stewart” and “The Colbert Report.”

 Steven Zeitchik in New York contributed to this report.